cannuri/RooCode-Tips-Tricks/handoffs/0-instructions/0-intro.md

 Add to project's `.clinerules` file:

 ```
 Assess context relevance after each substantive exchange.
 Create handoff documents in the handoffs/ directory when context becomes diluted with irrelevant information, after completing discrete project segments, or during prolonged debugging sessions.
 Create milestone documents in handoffs/ subdirectories when completing major features or after 3-5 related handoffs accumulate.
+Create epic documents when 2-4 related milestones form a complete domain area or system capability.
 A fresh LLM session with focused context often solves problems that an overloaded session cannot.
 ```

 ## Compatibility